Skip to content

 • No Vendor Lock-in: Switch between backends without changing your instrumentation

 All telemetry behavior is controlled through your .gemini/settings.json file.
-These settings can be overridden by environment variables or CLI flags.
+Environment variables can be used to override the settings in the file.

 Note on boolean environment variables: For the boolean settings (enabled, logPrompts, useCollector), setting the corresponding environment variable to true or 1 will enable the feature.
 Any other value will disable it.